azproduction/html-tui/README.md

 # html-cli

 HTML to TUI (Text user interface) renderer.
-It is like TurboVision but in pure HTML
+It is like TurboVision but in pure HTML, CSS and JavaScript

 ## Example